halperta/rhe309k-fall2014/site/assignments/interview.md

 You are expected to find a scientist at UT whose work relates to your area of study.
 This may be a professor, a postdoctoral student, or a graduate candidate (a PhD student in their final two years of research).
 If you want to interview someone who doesn't fit these characteristics (for example, someone at a different university), talk to me.

 ###Interview Preparation
-Before conducting your interview, you are expected to submit the [interview preparation worksheet](prep.html), to be completed in class.
+Before conducting your interview, you are expected to submit the [interview preparation worksheet](prep.html).
 You should have knowledge about the person you are interviewing, and a list of questions for the interview.

 ###Conducting the interview
 You are advised to conduct the interview by e-mail.
 You may remain in contact with your interview subject throughout the course of this unit.
 Talk to me if you want to conduct an interview in person.

-You are advised to send a formal e-mail to schedule the interview by October 7.
+You are advised to send a formal e-mail to schedule the interview by October 14.

 ###Writing the interview